caudaz/robotND2-proj3/readme.md

 * RGBD camera

-For this particular model the laser sensor is simulated using the RGBD camera that converts the depth to laser like readings:
+For this particular model the laser sensor is simulated using the RGBD camera that converts the depth to laser like readings (credit UDACITY):

 ![](./media/RTAB_with_simulated_RGBD_laser.png)